zkoss/keikai-blog/blog/_posts/2020-06-05-budget-merge.markdown

 # Keikai java workflow improvements

+First, we will make this existing document into a Keikai powered web page.
+The first benefit is immediate and obvious.
+No more emails, no more duplicated files.
+Everyone is working on the same document, and at the same time.
+Collaboration mode brings even more advantages since you can see other user’s activity in real time and adjust your entry accordingly.

-Since we are working in Keikai, there is a more powerful way to achieve this.
+As we are working with Keikai, there is a more powerful way to achieve this.
 Keikai relies on a Java server, and as such we can run java code on specific sheet events.

 We have access to server-side Java programming which means that we can implement efficient algorithms instead of chaining functions.
 This will become more visible with each additional line of data.

 ## Implementation logic
 In this example, we are retrieving mixed data from individual sheet.
 Each of the sheet follows the same format, so we can use the same “get entries from sheet” method for each of the sheets.
 This said if we had multiple structures, we could make individual “get entries from sheet” methods to match each of the table structures used.